moleculeprotocol/token-vesting-contract/README.md

 ### Testnet

 - Make sure you have set your environment variables in `.env`
-- Take a look at `script/deploy.s.sol` and set the address of the native token that you want to use for your token vesting contract (`nativeToken`)
+- Important: Don't forget to set `NATIVE_TOKEN_ADDRESS` in `.env` to the address of the native token you want to use for vesting.
 - Run the command below to deploy to Goerli testnet:

 ```console